hubner-lab/GWANN/README.md

                              (tanh_map, logit_map, log_map)
   --threshold, --th INTEGER  Plot resolution begin from this threshold (%
                              Prediction)
+  --geneModel, --GM TEXT     Choose one of the four models, where a value of
+                             0.5 is interpreted as follows: recessive = 0,
+                             dominant = 1, additive = 0.5, noHet = -1
-  --help                     Show this message and exit
+  --help                     Show this message and exit.
 ```